akka/akka-http/docs/src/main/paradox/scala/http/client-side/websocket-support.md

 Client side WebSocket support is available through @scala[`Http().singleWebSocketRequest`]@java[`Http.get(system).singleWebSocketRequest`],
 @scala[`Http().webSocketClientFlow`]@java[`Http.get(system).webSocketClientFlow`] and @scala[`Http().webSocketClientLayer`]@java[`Http.get(system).webSocketClientLayer`].

-A WebSocket consists of two streams of messages, incoming messages (a `Sink`) and outgoing messages (a `Source`) where either may be signalled first; or even be the only direction in which messages flow during the lifetime of the connection.
+A WebSocket consists of two streams of messages, incoming messages (a @unidoc[Sink]) and outgoing messages (a @unidoc[Source]) where either may be signalled first; or even be the only direction in which messages flow during the lifetime of the connection.
 Therefore a WebSocket connection is modelled as either something you connect a
 @scala[`Flow[Message, Message, Mat]`]@java[`Flow<Message, Message, Mat>`] to or a @scala[`Flow[Message, Message, Mat]`]@java[`Flow<Message, Message, Mat>`] that you connect a @scala[`Source[Message, Mat]`]@java[`Source<Message, Mat>`] and a @scala[`Sink[Message, Mat]`]@java[`Sink<Message, Mat>`] to.

-A WebSocket request starts with a regular HTTP request which contains an `Upgrade` header (and possibly other regular HTTP request properties), so in addition to the flow of messages there also is an initial response from the server, this is modelled with `WebSocketUpgradeResponse`.
+A WebSocket request starts with a regular HTTP request which contains an `Upgrade` header (and possibly other regular HTTP request properties), so in addition to the flow of messages there also is an initial response from the server, this is modelled with @unidoc[WebSocketUpgradeResponse].

 The methods of the WebSocket client API handle the upgrade to WebSocket on connection success and materializes the connected WebSocket stream.
 If the connection fails, for example with a `404 NotFound` error, this regular